Chapter 11 The Case of the Ingenious A: Tayloe’s House

 Tayloe was new to the city and disposed to make friends with all local rivals on the turf.
 For years, he had offered to improve blood lines in America and train and race horses ultimately for every sportsman's benefit.
 He founded the Washington Jockey Club.
 Thornton's advertisement undermined all that.
 That he held fire until Tayloe moved into the Octagon proves that Thornton did not have anything to do with the Octagon.
 He aimed to embarrass Tayloe.
 Their friendship had ended on June 18, 1800.

-Thornton tried to explain his actions in a long letter to the National Intelligencer which only elicited more accusations of collaboration.
-Mrs. Madison had a fit before Mrs. Thornton.
-On September 8, the Madisons moved into the Octagon house to serve as a temporary office and residence.
+The president was not amused and Thornton noticed.
+When Madison left office, Thornton wrote to him about the shock Mrs. Thornton felt at not getting a farewell visit from Mrs. Madison.
+As for himself "I have long had to lament a marked distance and coldness towards me, for which I cannot account."
 In January 1815, the Treat of Ghent was signed in the oval sitting room now called the Treaty Room.
 It would have been just the time for the designer of the house to take a bow, especially if he was in bad repute.
-Of course, Thornton couldn't because he didn't design the home.
-Indeed, he made fun of charges of collaboration.
+Of course, Thornton couldn't because he didn't design the house.

 Go to Chapter 12